 READ MORE: 8 Foods and Drinks For Better Sleep (And 4 To Avoid!)

-Why Am I So Tired After Thanksgiving Dinner?
+Why Am I So Tired After a Holiday Dinner?

 While tryptophan in turkey may contribute to a feeling of drowsiness, it’s more likely that you feel sluggish after a big meal due to a combination of factors, including the consumption of carbohydrates, alcohol, and the larger-than-typical volume of food.